 Mollie graduated from Kansas State University with a degree in Hospitality Management with a focus on Convention and Event Management and minors in Business and Leadership.
 Upon moving to Kansas City, she joined the staff of EPIC Innovative Events, a former subsidiary company of Starlight Theatre.
 During her time at EPIC, Mollie managed numerous nonprofit fundraising events and corporate conferences.

 Prior to joining the KC CARE team full-time, Mollie then ventured into freelance event management, where she co-produced the Folk Alliance International annual conference and managed multiple nonprofit galas, including the KCRep "Cast Party", National WWI Museum & Memorial's "Night at the Tower", and two signature KC CARE events: "And the Beat Goes On" and "Bloom".

-She serves on the board of Young Friends of Starlight, the young professional leadership for Starlight Theatre and Cultivate KC's "Dig In" and Association of Fundraising Professionals of Kansas City's "National Philanthropy Day" event committees.
+She serves on the board of Young Friends of Starlight, the young professional leadership for Starlight Theatre, Cultivate KC's "Dig In" and Association of Fundraising Professionals of Kansas City's "National Philanthropy Day" event committees.